Found (2012 film): Plot

 12-year-old Marty tells the story of discovering his brother Steve is a serial killer when he took Steve's bowling ball bag and discovered a human head inside.
 Each week, Marty finds a new head, usually of a black woman, inside the bag hidden in Steve's closet.
-Marty keeps the discovery to himself, and immerses himself in a world of horror movies and comic books with his best friend David.
+Marty keeps the discovery to himself and immerses himself in horror movies and comic books with his best friend, David.

 A black classmate named Marcus bullies Marty at school.
 Marty refuses to fight back, which leads to a rumor that Marty tried to kiss Marcus.
 Marcus is given detention while Marty is sent home.

 Marty sneaks into his brother's room but finds the bag is empty.
 He turns on Steve's stereo and puts on Steve's rubber gas mask.
 Steve enters and yells at his brother for being in his room.
 He then learns that his brother did not stick up for himself during his fight with Marcus.

 Marty's mom takes Marty to the video store to rent movies for a sleepover with David.
 When he tries to rent an empty box for a strange movie titled Headless, the clerk informs him that the tape is missing.

 Marty goes through his brother's VHS collection and finds the tape of Headless that was stolen from the store.
-Inside is a paper noting certain times from the film.
-Marty and David watch the unrated movie, which turns out to be so graphic that it makes Marty uncomfortable, knowing his brother uses it for inspiration.
-David criticizes Marty for being a baby and says that he no longer wants to be Marty's friend because no one likes him.
+Inside is a paper noting certain timestamps from the film.
+Marty and David watch the unrated movie, which turns out to be filled with sadistic, necrophilic content so graphic that it makes Marty uncomfortable, knowing his brother uses it for inspiration.
+David criticizes Marty for being a baby and says he no longer wants to be Marty's friend because no one likes him.
 Upset, Marty forces David to look inside Steve's bag, where they find Marcus' severed head.
 He tells him that if David tells anyone, Steve will kill him.
-Horrified, David gets sick and his mother takes him home.
+Horrified, David gets sick, and his mother takes him home.